-The City of Meridian supports the Idaho Transportation Department's (ITD) plan to extend SH16 from SH44 to I-84.
+The City of Meridian supports ITD's plan to extend SH16 from SH44 to I-84.
 The City's preferred alignment, after crossing south of the Boise River, is to follow the existing McDermott Road right-of-way south to I-84.
+The Future Land Use Map shows a preservation corridor that extends a half-mile east of McDermott Road to a half-mile west of McDermott Road.